 - 67 The SRB considers that an assessment of the NCWO risk should support the resolvability of banks.
-The methodology for such an assessment should provide the SRB with the analytical tools to implement subordination levels for banks that have no minimum subordination requirement under the Banking Package, as well as to adjust subordination requirements for Pillar 1 Banks. - The SRB uses a quantitative approach that simulates the resolution and insolvency scenarios and compares the situation (value at disposal) of certain groups of creditors in those scenarios.
+The methodology for such an assessment should provide the SRB with the analytical tools to implement subordination levels for banks that have no minimum subordination requirement under the Banking Package, as well as to adjust subordination requirements for Pillar 1 Banks. - 68 The SRB uses a quantitative approach that simulates the resolution and insolvency scenarios and compares the situation (value at disposal) of certain groups of creditors in those scenarios.
 Where the estimate in resolution is lower than the value in insolvency, the approach determines the amount of senior resources that would need to be replaced with subordinated resources to make these two values equal.
 This amount reflects the quantitative change in the liability structure deemed necessary to avoid NCWO risk under the specific assumptions of the valuation approach.
-At this 'equilibrium point', the approach assumes that NCWO risk
+At this 'equilibrium point', the approach assumes that NCWO risk will be avoided.
+Thus, the approach is aimed at operationalising the legal principles governing NCWO risk in a mathematical construct.

-69 In contrast, the outcome remains binary for any allowance granted under Article 72b(4) CRR ('Hold-Co allowance') due to the 'all-or-nothing' nature of this permission.
+68 In contrast, the outcome remains binary for any allowance granted under Article 72b(4) CRR ('Hold-Co allowance') due to the 'all-or-nothing' nature of this permission.

-See point (49b) of Article 3(1) SRMR 'subordinated eligible instruments' means instruments that meet all of the conditions referred to in Article 72a of Regulation (EU) No 575/2013 other than paragraphs (3) to (5) of Article 72b of that Regulation.
+69 See point (49b) of Article 3(1) SRMR 'subordinated eligible instruments' means instruments that meet all of the conditions referred to in Article 72a of Regulation (EU) No 575/2013 other than paragraphs (3) to (5) of Article 72b of that Regulation.